-- via our workplace (as an employer); - via our supply chain (as a procurer of goods and services); - via our customers, including corporate clients, and business partners (as a provider of financial, advisory and other products and services); - as a member of the financial sector, helping to shape industry standards through multiple engagement platforms and working groups (as a provider of financial, advisory and other products and services);
+- via our workplace (as an employer); - via our supply chain (as a procurer of goods and services);

+• via our customers, including corporate clients, and business partners (as a provider of financial, advisory and other products and services);

 ING is committed to conducting business in an honest way.
 We do this by complying with applicable laws, regulations and standards in markets and jurisdictions we operate in.
+As a member of the financial sector, we help shaping industry standards through multiple engagement platforms and working groups.
 ING's respect for human rights and their integration into our business engagements are guided by the standards established in:

-- the Universal Declaration of Human Rights (UDHR); - the eight Fundamental International Labour Organisation Conventions ('ILO Conventions'); - the Corporate Responsibility to Respect Human Rights under the UN Guiding Principles on Business and Human Rights;

-- the UN Global Compact, which encourages companies to conduct business in a responsible manner by following common principles in the field of human rights, labour, the environment and anticorruption; - and the OECD Guidelines for Multinational Enterprises.
+- the Universal Declaration of Human Rights (UDHR); - the eight Fundamental International Labour Organisation Conventions ('ILO Conventions'); - the Corporate Responsibility to Respect Human Rights under the UN Guiding Principles on Business and Human Rights; - the UN Global Compact, which encourages companies to conduct business in a responsible manner by following common principles in the field of human rights, labour, the environment and anticorruption; - the OECD Guidelines for Multinational Enterprises; - and the Equator Principles

 ING supports eliminating all forms of human trafficking, labour suppression, forced and harmful child labour that go under the general term of 'modern slavery'.
-Within our own organisation we support eliminating such crimes among those we do business with through screening & monitoring capabilities, external engagement and by using integrated crime-detection strategies within our controls.
+Within our own organisation we support eliminating such crimes among those we do business with through screening and monitoring capabilities, external engagement and by using integrated crime-detection strategies within our controls.